-All reports and tip-offs about suspected phoenix activity are forwarded to the Phoenix Taskforce, a cross-government taskforce dedicated to stamping out illegal phoenix activity.
+All reports and tip-offs about suspected phoenix activity are shared with the Phoenix Taskforce, a cross-government taskforce dedicated to stamping out illegal phoenix activity.

 The taskforce takes all reports seriously.
-Due to privacy laws, it is unable to inform you of the outcome of the information you provide, or provide updates on progress.
+Due to privacy laws, it is unable to inform you of the outcome of the information you provide, nor provide updates on progress.

-To check if a company is in liquidation or under external administration, you can search ASIC Connect or ASIC’s Public Notices website which includes notices of applications to court for an order to put the company into liquidation.
+To check if a company is in liquidation or in administration, you can search ASIC Connect or ASIC’s Published Notices website which includes notices of applications to court for an order to put the company into liquidation.

 If you are trying to get invoices paid by a company that is under external administration, you should contact the liquidator or administrator and provide relevant documentation.
-See Liquidation: A guide for creditors (INFO 45) and Voluntary administration: A guide for creditors (INFO 74) for more information.
+See Liquidation: A guide for creditors (INFO 45), Voluntary administration: A guide for creditors (INFO 74) for more information.

-If you have evidence that a company has transferred assets to another company you can report your concerns to the liquidator in the first instance.
-If the liquidator has concerns that the company is engaging in illegal phoenix activity they are required to report this to ASIC.
-If a liquidator has not yet been appointed our disputes about unpaid debts info sheet 173, has more information.
+If you have evidence that a company has transferred assets to another company, report your concerns to the liquidator in the first instance.
+If the liquidator has concerns that the company is engaging in illegal phoenix activity, they must report this to ASIC.
+If a liquidator has not yet been appointed, our disputes about unpaid debts (INFO 173), has more information.

-ASIC may take action if evidence shows that directors intentionally misused company assets or acted in a way that is contrary to the company’s best interests.
+ASIC may take action if evidence shows the director/s intentionally misused company assets or acted in a way that is contrary to the company’s best interests.
 We generally do not act for individuals to help them recover lost money, but we will take action where it results in a greater market impact and benefits the general public more broadly.

 Find out more about ASIC action on illegal phoenix activity.